CyberFlameGO/svnpython/Doc/library/itertools.rst

       def izip(*iterables):
           iterables = map(iter, iterables)
           while iterables:
-              result = [it.next() for it in iterables] yield tuple(result)
+              result = [next(it) for it in iterables] yield tuple(result)

-   .. versionchanged:: 2.4
-      When no iterables are specified, returns a zero length iterator instead of raising a :exc:`TypeError` exception.
+   When no iterables are specified, return a zero length iterator.

    Note, the left-to-right evaluation order of the iterables is guaranteed.
 This makes possible an idiom for clustering a data series into n-length groups using